 To overcome these challenges, frame your estate planning around your guiding principles, communicate your intent thoroughly in the trust, and explain your vision clearly to your trustees and beneficiaries while you’re still around to explain things.
 By attaching your values to your estate planning and involving your family in the process, your estate plan now becomes a family plan, minimizing the risk of conflict.

-What should you discuss at the family meeting?
+What should you discuss at the family estate planning meeting?

 Once you’ve committed to discussing your estate planning with your family, what should you share specifically?
 Should you detail the entire plan with them, or just an outline of it?
 Should you go into detail about who gets what?